Purdue-CS193/homework-0-tlazaret/index.md

 # Tea's First CS193 Homework

 My favorite things about CS193:

--the instructors
+- the instructors
--the PSOs are optional
+- the PSOs are optional

 ## Welcome to GitHub Pages